ms609/Concentration/README.md

 Certainly they were not going to help me to get the information I needed.

-But there were red dots.
+But they were accompanied by red dots.
 My attention was needed!
 How could I possibly refuse?

 ### Purpose in browsing

-When I am concentrating, I always have a specific reason for visiting a website.
+When I am concentrating well, I always have a specific reason for visiting a website.
 Once I've accomplished by purpose, I close the site.

 However, websites are often designed to divert you from the task that you intended to perform.
-Sometimes -- as above -- this leaves you getting sidetracked from a task that you were concentrating on.
+Sometimes -- as above -- this leads to getting sidetracked from a task that you were concentrating on.

-I suspect that it is helpful to adhere to a 'purposeful browsing' philosophy even when concentration is not important.
+I suspect that it is helpful to adhere to a 'purposeful browsing' philosophy even when not prioritizing concentration.
 Sometimes this means finding ways to avoid the addiction-forming elements of websites.
-To avoid the 'news feed' element of Facebook, I set a bookmark to the messages page.
+Rather than encounter Facebook's 'news feed', I always navigate directly to the messages page.
 Usually my reason for visiting Facebook is to read messages; on the occasion that I am enthusiastic to see what photographs a friend has recently taken of their dinner, I can search for their profile from the message page without being bombarded with opportunities to peck at red dots.